 Diagnosis of eye diseases.
 Treatment of inflammatory eye diseases

 Regular examination is the best prevention of eye diseases.
-Diagnosis of such diseases can only be carried out by an experienced ophthalmologist in a specialized equipped room.
-It is important that the ophthalmologist detects the first signs of deviations in time.
-Successful treatment largely depends on the promptness of their detection at the stage of reversible changes.
+Diagnosis of such diseases can only be carried out by an experienced ophthalmologist in a specialized equipped office.
+It is important that the ophthalmologist identifies the first signs of abnormalities in time.
+Successful treatment largely depends on the speed of their detection at the stage of reversible changes.

-One examination of the doctor and subsequent conversation with him is not enough.
-It is necessary to conduct additional specific examination methods using modern equipment to clarify the diagnosis and prescribe treatment.
+One examination by a doctor and a subsequent conversation with him is not enough.
+It is necessary to carry out additional specific examination methods using modern equipment to clarify the diagnosis and prescribe treatment.
 The doctor should tell you in detail about the exact diagnosis and determination of visual acuity, as well as possible deviations and pathologies.

-Cutting-edge diagnostic methods contribute to the establishment of a high-precision diagnosis and allow you to control the treatment with high efficiency.
-Here are the most common ways to diagnose the most common eye diseases.
+Ultra-modern diagnostic methods help establish a highly accurate diagnosis and allow highly effective control of treatment.
+Here are the most common methods for diagnosing the most common eye diseases.

-A doctor's examination reveals abnormalities with the following painless procedures:
+A doctor's examination reveals abnormalities using the following painless procedures:

-A procedure that allows an ophthalmologist to see sections of the fundus on the surface of the eye.
+A procedure that allows the ophthalmologist to see parts of the fundus on the surface of the eye.
 This method remains one of the most significant and popular in diagnosing eye diseases.
 The non-contact method is performed using a lens or a special ophthalmoscope device.

-Allows you to evaluate during preventive examinations the main function - visual acuity for a distance.
+Allows you to evaluate the main function - distance visual acuity - during preventive examinations.
 Decreased vision is an important signal in diagnosing diseases.
-The examination is first performed without correction - the patient, alternately closing one eye, calls the letters on the table indicated by the ophthalmologist.
-If there are violations, then the procedure is performed with correction, using a specialized frame and lenses.
+The examination is first carried out without correction - the patient, closing one eye at a time, names the letters on the table indicated by the ophthalmologist.
+If there are violations, the procedure is performed with correction using specialized frames and lenses.

-This method determines the optical power of the eye and diagnoses refractive errors and visual defects: myopia, farsightedness, astigmatism.
-Now the procedure has begun to be carried out on refractometers, which allows the patient not to spend a lot of time and facilitates the eye doctor's manipulations.
+This method determines the optical power of the eye and diagnoses refractive errors and vision defects: myopia, farsightedness, astigmatism.
+Now the procedure has begun to be carried out using refractometers, which allows the patient not to waste a lot of time and facilitates the eye doctor’s manipulations.

 The study is recommended for people over 40 years of age, as they have an increased risk of developing glaucoma.
-The procedure measures intraocular pressure, which is carried out in such ways: by palpation, according to Maklakov (using weights), pneumotonometer and others.
+The procedure measures intraocular pressure, which is carried out in the following ways: by palpation, according to Maklakov (using weights) with a pneumotonometer and others.

-An important method that determines the presence of peripheral vision and the diagnosis of pathological diseases - glaucoma and the process of destruction of the optic nerve.
-The study is carried out on specialized hemispherical electrical appliances, which display light spots.
+An important method for determining the presence of peripheral vision and diagnosing pathological diseases - glaucoma and the process of destruction of the optic nerve.
+The study is carried out using specialized hemispherical electrical devices on which light spots are displayed.

 Widespread and intended to determine violations of color sensitivity thresholds - color blindness.
-Inspection is carried out using Rabkin's polychromatic tables.
+The inspection is carried out using Rabkin's polychromatic tables.

-The procedure for microscopic examination of the eye segment with a special device - a slit lamp.
-With a significant increase, the oculist can clearly see the tissues of the eye - the cornea and conjunctiva, as well as the lens, iris, vitreous body.
+The procedure for microscopic examination of the ocular segment using a special device - a slit lamp.
+With significant magnification, the ophthalmologist can clearly see the tissues of the eye - the cornea and conjunctiva, as well as the lens, iris, and vitreous body.

-Determines the degree of astigmatism of the anterior surface and refractive power of the cornea.
-The refraction radius is measured with an ophthalmometer.
+Determines the degree of astigmatism of the anterior surface and the refractive power of the cornea.
+The radius of refraction is measured with an ophthalmometer.

-The simple Grishberg method allows you to determine the angle of strabismus using an ophthalmoscope through which the patient is looking.
+Grishberg's simple method allows you to determine the angle of strabismus using an ophthalmoscope through which the patient is looking.
 The ophthalmologist determines the problem by observing the reflection of light on the corneal surface.

-It is carried out with obstruction of the lacrimal canaliculi.
+It is carried out in case of obstruction of the lacrimal canaliculi.
 Thin tubes (cannulas) with a syringe and solution are inserted into the lacrimal ducts.
 If the patency is normal, then the liquid from the syringe will penetrate into the nasopharynx.
-With obstruction, the solution will not pass and will spill out.
+If there is an obstruction, the solution will not pass through and will spill out.

-It is usually performed in infants and the elderly for medicinal purposes, as they may experience stenosis of the lacrimal openings.
-Bougienage is carried out with expanding probes using local anesthesia.
+It is usually performed in infants and elderly people for therapeutic purposes, since they may experience stenosis of the lacrimal openings.
+Bougienage is carried out using expanding probes using local anesthesia.

 Additional methods in eye diagnostics

-Ultrasound is a popular research tool due to obtaining accurate information in full and high efficiency of the procedure.
-Ultrasound examination is necessary to detect eye abnormalities, tumors, retinal detachment.
+Ultrasound is a popular research tool due to the receipt of accurate and complete information and the high effectiveness of the procedure.
+Ultrasound examination is necessary to detect eye abnormalities, tumors, and retinal detachment.

-The method determines the central field of view for colors, is used to detect diseases of the optic nerve, glaucoma and retina.
-The diagnostic campimeter is a special large screen, where the patient looks with each eye alternately through a slit on the black screen.
+The method determines the central field of vision for colors and is used to detect diseases of the optic nerve, glaucoma and retina.
+The diagnostic kampimeter consists of a special large screen, where the patient looks with each eye alternately through a slit on a black screen.

-The electrophysiological research method has found extensive application in the study of the cerebral cortex, retina and the levels of damage to the optic nerve, the function of the nervous section of the optical apparatus.
+The electrophysiological research method has found wide application in the study of the cerebral cortex, retina and levels of damage to the optic nerve, and the function of the nervous department of the optical apparatus.

 A method that studies the surface of the cornea before laser correction.
-Carried out on an automated computer system by scanning to determine the sphericity of the surface.
+It is carried out on an automated computer system by scanning to determine the sphericity of the surface.

-Study of intraocular pressure in dynamics.
-IOP takes about 5 minutes, in such a short time you can get important information about the state of the outflow of fluid inside the eye.
+Dynamic study of intraocular pressure.
+IOP takes about 5 minutes; in such a short period of time, you can obtain important information about the state of fluid outflow inside the eye.

-The method allows you to accurately determine the thickness of the cornea, it is required for laser operations
+The method allows you to accurately determine the thickness of the cornea; it is necessarily prescribed for laser operations

 Shows the condition of the fundus and retinal vessels.
-A series of high-precision images are taken after the administration of a fluorescent solution intravenously.
+A series of high-precision images are taken after the fluorescent solution is administered intravenously.

-The procedure for determining tearing.
-The test is carried out with symptoms of dry eye.
-An ophthalmological test is placed on the patient for the edge of the lower eyelid, with the help of which it is possible to establish its wetting with a tear.
+A procedure that determines tear production.
+The test is performed for symptoms of dry eye.
+An ophthalmological test is placed on the edge of the patient's lower eyelid, which can be used to determine if it is wet with tears.

-A method for accurately determining glaucoma using a lens.
+A method for accurately detecting glaucoma using a lens.
 The angle of the anterior chamber is examined.

-It is used for dystrophy and detachment of the retina, as well as to obtain data on its peripheral parts that were not detected during the classical examination.
+It is used for retinal dystrophy and detachment, as well as to obtain data on its peripheral parts that were not detected during a classical examination.

-High-precision modern devices and a variety of techniques allow you to accurately and efficiently conduct studies of the visual organs at the cellular level.
-Most diagnostics are non-contact and painless, without requiring preliminary preparation of the patient.
-In the relevant sections, you can familiarize yourself in detail with the methods of diagnosing eye diseases.
+High-precision modern instruments and a variety of techniques allow us to accurately and effectively conduct research on the visual organs at the cellular level.
+Most diagnostics are carried out non-contact and painlessly, without requiring prior preparation of the patient.
+In the relevant sections you can learn in detail about the methods for diagnosing eye diseases.

-In ophthalmology, thanks to modern equipment, the latest medical techniques, eye examination takes a short time, is painless and gives very accurate results in identifying diseases of the eye organ.
+In ophthalmology, thanks to modern equipment and the latest medical techniques, eye examinations take a short time, are painless and give very accurate results in identifying diseases of the eye organ.

-The main methods of diagnosing eye diseases are available to everyone
+Basic methods for diagnosing eye diseases are available to everyone

-At an appointment with an ophthalmologist, the patient is examined by the main standard diagnostic methods, which include checking visual acuity, measuring intraocular pressure, examining the cornea and retina.
+At an appointment with an ophthalmologist, the patient is examined with basic standard diagnostic methods, which include checking visual acuity, measuring intraocular pressure, examining the cornea and retina.

-If necessary, a more accurate and in-depth study is prescribed on modern devices using laser technology and computer programs.
+If necessary, a more accurate and in-depth study is prescribed using modern devices using laser technology and computer programs.

 For timely detection of eye diseases and treatment, it is necessary to pay attention to the following symptoms: